pywbem/pywbem/README.rst

    server.
 In addition to executing the WBEM operations directly, simple scripts can be created to be executed.

-2. `mof_comp` - A MOF compiler to compile MOF into repositories (e.g.
+2. `mof_compiler` - A MOF compiler to compile MOF into repositories (e.g.
    WBEM servers).

 QuickStart